OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-07.md

 ## Acts 7:50

-> Has not My hand made all these things?’
+> Did not My hand make all these things?’

 ---